 Everyone is required to register their first or new address within two weeks of moving into a new flat.
 It is not possible to register your address in advance (as stated in section 17 of the Bundesmeldegesetz (Federal Registration Act)).

-Every village, town and city has at least one registration office responsible for registrations.
+Every municipality has at least one Einwohnermeldeamt (registration office), regardless of its size.
 It is important to know which office is or which offices are responsible for your place of residence and register there.

 A list of all registration offices can be found on this website.